revans011/database-of-combined-slave-trade-voyages/readme.md

 # Atlantic World Slave Voyages

-This repo provides R code that makes it easier for academics to statistically analyze the Trans-Atlantic and Intra-American databases available on [SlaveVoyages.org](https://www.slavevoyages.org), as a single, simplified dataset.
+This repo provides R code that makes it easier for academics to statistically analyze the Trans-Atlantic and Intra-American databases available on [SlaveVoyages.org](https://www.slavevoyages.org).

 ## Objective